Zatfer17/kowalski-core/README.md

 # kowalski-core

+`kowalski-core` it's an AI powered CLI for knowledge management.
+You can use it as:
+- a note-taking tool
-`kowalski-core`  is a simple think-it-later app for your CLI.
+- a read-it-later app
+- a bookmarks system

 ## Principles